dirkkelly/dirkkelly/content/essays/philosophy/_index.md

 ---
-title: The Thoughts of People Who Think About Thinking
+title: The thoughts of people who think about thinking.
 ---